Take a walk

 Take him outside - no podcasts, no music, just walk.
 Breathe.
 Feel the wind.

-Shoot pool with a friend or talk to a cute girl or crack a beer, nibble on some cheese and poor your thoughts into a blog post.
+Shoot pool with a friend or crack a beer, nibble on some cheese and poor your thoughts into a blog post.

 Stop worrying about all of the numbers - the twitter followers, and newsletter subscribers, and Roth IRA balances.
 Just... chill.